IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 ```

 #### Select all rows
-Another usefull API method that [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) provides is `selectAll(onlyFilteredData)`.
-This method by default will select all data rows, but if filtering is applied will select only the rows that match the filter criteria.
+Another useful API method that [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) provides is `selectAll(onlyFilteredData)`.
+By default this method will select all data rows, but if filtering is applied, it will select only the rows that match the filter criteria.
 But if you call the method with *false* parameter `selectAll(false)` will always select all data in the grid, no matter whether filtering is applied.
 > **Note** Keep in mind that `selectAll()` will not select the rows that are deleted.

-#### Delect all rows
+#### Deselect all rows
 [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) provides `deselectAll(onlyFilteredData)` method, which by default will deselect all data rows, but if filtering is applied will deselect only the rows that match the filter criteria.
-But if you call the method with *false* parameter `deselectAll(false)` will always clear row selection state no matter whether filtering is applied.
+But if you call the method with *false* parameter `deselectAll(false)`, it will always clear the row selection state no matter whether filtering is applied.

 #### How to get selected rows
-If you need to see which rows are currently selected, you can get their row ids with `selectedRows()` method.
+If you need to see which rows are currently selected, you can get their row ids with the `selectedRows()` method.

 ```typescript